-- Replacement of aged assets that are still performing adequately - Renewal or replacement of all sewerage system infrastructure currently older than its accepted/assessed "useful life" in year one. - Extension of services to existing urban or village areas that are not experiencing growth
+- Replacement of aged assets that are still performing adequately, in accordance with current Level of Service (MWRC Strategic Business Plan for Water Supply 2008). - Renewal or replacement of all sewerage system infrastructure currently older than its accepted/assessed "useful life" in year one. - Extension of services to existing urban or village areas that are not experiencing growth